Chart Color Schemes

 Mount Martha features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 78.2% of all households, including 37.5% couples with children, 31.1% couples without children, and 9.1% single parent families.
-Non-family households make up 21.8%, with lone person households at 20.8% and group households comprising 1.0%.
+Non-family households comprise the remaining 21.8%, with lone person households at 20.8% and group households making up 1.0%.
 The median household size is 2.7 people, larger than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households